streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 The accompanying code example extracts four data points from the Block object and packs them into the `substreams.sink.files.v1` protobuf's data model.
 The data is passed to the protobuf as a single line of plain text, a `CSV` entry, or a `JSONL` element.

-Binary format such as [Avro](https://avro.apache.org/) or [Parquet](https://parquet.apache.org/) is possible, however, support is not available.
+Binary formats such as [Avro](https://avro.apache.org/) or [Parquet](https://parquet.apache.org/) is possible, however, support is not available.
 Contributions are welcome to help with support of binary data formats.
-[Contact the StreamingFast team on Discord](https://discord.gg/mYPcRAzeVN) to discuss details.
+[Contact the StreamingFast team on Discord](https://discord.gg/mYPcRAzeVN) to learn more and discuss specifics.

 ## Outline